 Perhaps more importantly, in addition to supporting patients who already have chronic illnesses, telehealth continuity of care can help prevent their emergence in the first place.
 Putting together in one place all the information a patient’s various doctors have gives their primary healthcare professional a better way to gauge their overall health and see signs that might be missed.
 This has proven particularly true for older adults or those at risk for COPD and related illnesses.
 With the full view of a patient’s current health and medical history that telehealth makes possible, healthcare professionals can work with patients to take appropriate preventive actions before fully-fledged chronic illnesses are established.

 At present, 45% of Americans, 133 million people, have some kind of chronic illness and that number is only expected to grow.
-Telehealth is a proven tool in both managing these illnesses and in helping to prevent them from developing in the first place.
+Telehealth chronic care is a proven tool in both managing these illnesses and in helping to prevent them from developing in the first place.
 Adopting telehealth technologies now is the best tool to minimize negative patient health outcomes from chronic illnesses in the future.

 Avizia was acquired by Amwell in July of 2018.
 Information on this page refers to activities that occurred prior to the acquisition and are presented for historical context.
 Together we provide a comprehensive acute care offering—a full end-to-end telemedicine solution for health systems and their providers.